GOVERNING COUNCIL MEMBERS

 Nancy Higuera

-Food Systems Manager, Family & Intercultural Resource Center
+Former Food Systems Manager, Family & Intercultural Resource Center

-Nancy Higuera serves as Food Systems Manager for the Family & Intercultural Resource Center (FIRC) in Summit County.
-In her role, she oversees all FIRC food markets and advances food equity in the community.
-She has an associate’s degree in psychology from Colorado Mountain College and is currently pursuing a bachelor’s degree in human development and family studies.
-Her full bio will be coming soon!
+Nancy Higuera previously served as Food Systems Manager for the Family & Intercultural Resource Center (FIRC) in Summit County.
+In her role, she oversaw all FIRC food markets and advanced food equity in the community.

 Paola Babb